 The efficacy of nirsevimab in infants at higher risk for severe RSV disease, including extremely preterm infants (GA <29 weeks) entering their first RSV season and children with chronic lung disease of prematurity or haemodynamically significant congenital heart disease ≤24 months of age entering their first or second RSV season, is established by extrapolation from the efficacy of nirsevimab in D5290C00003 and MELODY (Primary cohort) based on pharmacokinetic exposure (see section 5.2).
 In MEDLEY, the incidence of MA RSV LRTI through 150 days post dose was 0.6% (4/616) in the nirsevimab group and 1.0% (3/309) in the palivizumab group in the first RSV season.
 There were no cases of MA RSV LRTI through 150 days post dose in the second RSV season.

 In MUSIC, the efficacy in 100 immunocompromised infants and children ≤24 months who received the recommended dose of nirsevimab is established by extrapolation from the efficacy of nirsevimab in D5290C00003 and MELODY (Primary cohort) based on pharmacokinetic exposure (see section 5.2).
-There were no cases of MA RSV LRTI through 150 days post dose.RSV108superior; p<0.0001The Primary Analysis was conducted to evaluate the efficacy of nirsevimab under real world conditions.
-Following the Primary Analysis, the First Year Analysis was conducted to evaluate efficacy against RSV LRTI hospitalisation at 150 and 180 days post-dosing.
+There were no cases of MA RSV LRTI through 150 days post dose.

-Efficacy endpoints through 150 days post-dosing/randomisation
+Efficacy against RSV LRTI hospitalisation in term and pre-term infants (HARMONIE)

-RSV LRTI hospitalisations occurred in 12 of 4038 infants in the nirsevimab group (incidence rate = 0.001) and in 67 of 4019 infants in the no intervention group (incidence rate = 0.003) through 150 days post-dosing/randomisation, corresponding to an efficacy of 82.4% (95% CI, 67.3 to 91.4; p<0.0001).
+HARMONIE randomised a total of 8 058 in term and preterm infants (GA ≥29) born during or entering their first RSV season to receive a single IM dose of nirsevimab (50 mg if <5 kg weight or 100 mg if ≥5 kg weight at the time of dosing) or no intervention.
+At randomisation, the median age was 4 months (range: 0 to 12 months).
+48.6% of infants were aged ≤3 months; 23.7% were aged >3 to ≤6 months; and 27.7% were aged >6 months.
+Of these infants, 52.1% were male and 47.9% were female.
+Half of the infants were born during the RSV season.
+Most participants were term infants, with a gestational age at birth of ≥37 weeks (85.2%).

-Efficacy endpoints through 180 days post-dosing/randomisation
+The primary endpoint for HARMONIE was the overall incidence of RSV LRTI hospitalisation through the RSV season in term and preterm infants caused by confirmed RSV infection.
+The efficacy of nirsevimab in preventing RSV LRTI hospitalisation compared to no intervention was estimated accounting for the follow-up time to emulate use in real world conditions.
+The median follow-up time of participants was 2.3 months (range: 0 to 7.0 months) in the nirsevimab group and 2.0 months (range: 0 to 6.8 months) in the no intervention group.

-The efficacy of nirsevimab observed in the primary analysis was sustained and consistent through 180 days.
-RSV LRTI hospitalisations occurred in 12 of 4038 infants in the nirsevimab group (incidence rate = 0.001) and in 68 of 4019 infants in the no intervention group (incidence rate = 0.003) through 180 days post-dosing/randomisation, corresponding to an efficacy of 82.7% (95% CI, 67.8 to 91.5; p<0.0001).
+RSV LRTI hospitalisations occurred in 11 of 4 037 infants in the nirsevimab group (incidence rate = 0.001) and in 60 of 4 021 infants in the no intervention group (incidence rate = 0.006), corresponding to an efficacy of 83.2% (95% CI, 67.8 to 92.0) in preventing RSV LRTI hospitalisations through the RSV season, and the efficacy sustained through 180 days post-dosing/randomisation (82.7%; 95% CI, 67.8 to 91.5).

 Duration of protection

-Based on clinical and pharmacokinetic data, the duration of protection afforded by nirsevimab is at least 5 months.
+Based on clinical and pharmacokinetic data, the duration of protection afforded by nirsevimab is at least 5 to 6 months.

 5.2 Pharmacokinetic properties